Photo by Innerbody Research

 Access to talk therapy and psychiatry has never been easier, thanks to a revolution in telehealth services that got a big boost in the last few years.
 Now, through companies like BetterHelp, Talkspace, and Cerebral, men can seek cognitive behavioral therapy, prescription medication, and more without leaving home.
 And pricing is such that many men without insurance can also get the help they need.

-ED can be symptomatic of low testosterone.19 If you also find yourself with low libido, low energy, excess body fat, or moodiness, your testosterone levels might be low.20 You can take convenient at-home tests to determine if you have low testosterone, in which case you can treat it with everything from testosterone replacement therapy (TRT) to prescription pills and even nutritional supplements.
+Low testosterone (hypogonadism) is a potential cause of ED, especially when considering other symptoms like a reduced libido, fatigue, or mood changes.19 If you also find yourself with low libido, low energy, excess body fat, or moodiness, your testosterone levels might be low.20 You can take convenient at-home tests to determine if you have low testosterone, and once confirmed by a physician, you can treat it with everything from testosterone replacement therapy (TRT) to prescription pills and even nutritional supplements.

-TRT is the most extreme of these approaches, as it often involves injecting yourself with testosterone cypionate or a similar analog.
-Prescription medications like clomiphene or enclomiphene may prove superior for many men, allowing them to avoid the injections and the sometimes wild swings in testosterone levels that come with them.21 22
+Testosterone Replacement Therapy (TRT) is a more extensive treatment, usually limited to clinically established hypogonadism in men, as it often involves injecting yourself with testosterone cypionate or a similar analog.
+Prescription medications like clomiphene or enclomiphene may prove superior for many men, allowing them to avoid the injections, the fertility risks, and the sometimes wild swings in testosterone levels that come with them.21 22

 If you find your T levels are low, you can also reach for nutritional supplements like Innerbody Testosterone Support, a product we created to provide a better set of ingredients, at clinically relevant doses, than we could find anywhere on the market.